Learning Mentor

 Resilience Provision

 This intervention involves a number of students working together as a group.
 Students will participate in experiences and activities which will provide techniques in identifying and overcoming barriers in their life.
-Students will discuss chosen topics, have understanding of each other’s difficulties and learn ways in which they can find support or be able to overcome their own difficulties.
+Students will discuss chosen topics, gain an understanding of each other’s difficulties and learn ways in which they can find support or be able to overcome their own difficulties.
 This may cover issues such as Friendships, disagreements, confidence, and communication skills.

 Children will be able to communicate what they need, how they are feeling and what they would like to do in a particular situation.
 As a group they can also decide on what topic they wish to raise awareness of around the school environment by completing an Art notice board display.